ThatCoolCoder/nosper-engine/README.md

 The calculator has a fairly complex input langauge and I ought to add documentation here, but for the time being you can install [nosper-tty](https://github.com/ThatCoolCoder/nosper-tty) and use its help menu.

+## Advanced usage

+#### Loadables

+A `Loadable` is a collection of predefined functions and variables that can be loaded at runtime.
+They should be managed using `evaluatorInstance.load()` and `evaluatorInstance.unload()`.
+It is the responsibility of the consumer to manage defining, applying or removing them.
+There is also the possibility of collections of loadables being provided by external libraries.

+#### Separate compilation and evaluating

+If for some reason, you want to compile an expression separately from evaluating it (such as in the case where you want to re-evaluate a function with different variables), you can use `evaluatorInstance.compileSingleExpression()` and then later `evaluatorInstance.evaluateCompiledExpression`.
+Note that you cannot use a semicolon to insert multiple expressions to `compileSingleExpression`.

 ## Releases

 This project uses a rolling release system, where stable versions can be obtained through branches in the form of `vN`.
 The current stable version is on branch `v1`.

 (Maintainers: please update this doc when creating a new release branch)

-## Loadables

-A `Loadable` is a collection of predefined functions and variables that can be loaded at runtime.
-They should be loaded using `Evaluator.load()`.
-It is the responsibility of the consumer to manage defining, applying or removing them.
-There is also the possibility of collections of loadables being provided by external libraries.